 With each new release, Lightning Experience is getting faster, quicker and easier to maintain.
-Summer’19 release will give you a plethora of reasons to switch to Lighting Experience.
+Summer’19 release will give you a plethora of reasons to switch to Lightning Experience.

 Migrate to avoid migraine!